OCR-D/spec/ocrd_eval.md

 The following paragraphs will first introduce the intermediate concepts needed to define the mAP metric itself.
 ###### Precision and Recall

-**Precision** is a means to describe how accurate a model can identify an object within an image.
-The higher the precision of a model, the more confidently we can assume that a prediction (e.g. the model having identified a bicycle in an image) is correct.
-A precision of 1 indicates that each identified object in an image has been correctly identified (true positives) and no false positives have been detected.
-As the precision value descreases, the result contains more and more false positives.
+**Precision** describes to which degree the predictions of a model are correct.
+The higher the precision of a model, the more confidently we can assume that each prediction is correct (e.g. the model having identified a bicycle in an image actually depicts a bicycle).
+A precision of 1 (or 100%) indicates all predictions are correct (true positives) and no predictions are incorrect (false positives).
+The lower the precision value, the more false positives.

+In the context of object detection in images, it measures either
+- the ratio of correctly detected segments over all detected segments (where _correct_ is defined as having sufficient overlap with some GT segment), or
+- the ratio of correctly segmented pixels over the image size
+  (assuming all predictions can be combined into some coherent segmentation).

 **Recall**, on the other hand, measures how well a model performs in finding all instances of an object in an image (true positives), irregardless of false positives.
 Given a model tries to identify bicycles in an image, a recall of 1 indicates that all bicycles have been found by the model (while not considering other objects that have been falsely labelled as a bicycle).